martenmario64/Pizza-Tower-Eggplant-On-Raspberry/README.md

 # KNOWN ISSUES
-if you don't wanna help with these issues you don't have to read this, anyways.
+if you don't wanna help with these issues you don't have to read this, anyways, this is bugs for the NATIVE Version.

 # CONTROLLER ISSUES
 due to the fact the compiler I used